Bone and Soft Tissue Tumor Treatments

 It’s understandable to have concerns if your child has a bone or soft tissue tumor.
 Even noncancerous (benign) tumors may require treatment, and you want to make sure your child is in the best hands.
 Our Bone and Soft Tissue Tumors Program is one of the country’s largest and most comprehensive programs.

-Your child receives exceptional care from orthopaedic surgeons dedicated to preserving bone, joints and tissue.
+Your child receives exceptional care from orthopedic surgeons dedicated to preserving bone, joints and tissue.
 We help your child get better and stay active.

 Some noncancerous (benign) tumors don’t require invasive surgery.
-Our orthopaedic specialists partner with doctors at the Cancer and Blood Disease Institute to develop the most effective treatment plan for your child’s unique condition.
+Our orthopedic specialists partner with doctors at the Cancer and Blood Disease Institute to develop the most effective treatment plan for your child’s unique condition.

 Bone and Soft Tissue Tumor Treatments

-Surgeons at our Children’s Orthopaedic Center specialize in the latest surgical treatments for bone and soft tissue tumors, including:
+Surgeons at our Jackie and Gene Autry Orthopedic Center specialize in the latest surgical treatments for bone and soft tissue tumors, including:

 - Limb salvage procedures

 Limb salvage procedures